bitweb-project/bitweb/doc/design/libraries.md

 - *libbitcoin_util* should also be a standalone dependency that any library can depend on, and it should not depend on other internal libraries.

 - *libbitcoin_common* should serve a similar function as *libbitcoin_util* and be a place for miscellaneous code used by various daemon, GUI, and CLI applications and libraries to live.
 It should not depend on anything other than *libbitcoin_util* and *libbitcoin_consensus*.
-The boundary between _util_ and _common_ is a little fuzzy but historically _util_ has been used for more generic, lower-level things like parsing hex, and _common_ has been used for bitcoin-specific, higher-level things like parsing base58.
+The boundary between _util_ and _common_ is a little fuzzy but historically _util_ has been used for more generic, lower-level things like parsing hex, and _common_ has been used for bitweb-specific, higher-level things like parsing base58.
 The difference between util and common is mostly important because *libbitcoin_kernel* is not supposed to depend on *libbitcoin_common*, only *libbitcoin_util*.
 In general, if it is ever unclear whether it is better to add code to *util* or *common*, it is probably better to add it to *common* unless it is very generically useful or useful particularly to include in the kernel.

 - *libbitcoin_kernel* should only depend on *libbitcoin_util* and *libbitcoin_consensus*.